Temple University switchboard: 215-204-7000

 Baccalaureate programs in the three divisions of the College -- natural sciences, social sciences, and humanities -- lead from the Core Curriculum toward mastery of the subject matter, methods, and values of a chosen field, and prepare the student for productive work or for graduate study.
 Pre-professional programs prepare the student for the health sciences, dentistry, law, pharmacy, or medicine.
 Bachelor of Science programs in some departments offer greater concentration in the major; Bachelor of Arts programs offer greater breadth of choice.
 All programs offer undergraduates the opportunity to work with distinguished faculty and a richly diverse and stimulating student body as they prepare for an active role in a future of change and challenge.

 Return to the top of the page.

 Undergraduates majoring in any of the arts and sciences may pursue a large variety of study abroad options.
-Temple University has campuses in Rome, Italy; London, England; and Tokyo, Japan; exchange programs with universities in England, Germany, and Puerto Rico and summer programs in France, Ghana, Great Britain, Italy, Japan, and South Africa.
+Temple University has campuses in Rome, Italy, and Tokyo, Japan; a program in London, England, and exchange programs with universities in England, Germany, and Puerto Rico and summer programs in France, Ghana, Great Britain, Italy, Japan, and South Africa.
 See International Programs for more information about study abroad options.

 University Honors Program